Even with yellow leaves, your sweet pea plant can be salvaged.

-Discoloured leaves are warning signs from your plant that you must inspect it closely.
+Discolored leaves are warning signs from your plant that you must inspect them closely.

 It’s sad, but it’s common in plants.
 As a gardener, you must diagnose the cause of yellowing and revive the plant.

-Cause of yellowing could be due to overwatering, underwatering, might need a big container, low levels of nutrients in the soil or high dosage of fertilizers, insufficient sunlight, change in temperature or pests and diseases.
+The cause of yellowing could be due to overwatering, underwatering, might need a big container, low levels of nutrients in the soil or high dosage of fertilizers, insufficient sunlight, change in temperature, or pests and diseases.

-Apart this list, it can be a natural process of shedding old leaves.
+Apart from this list, it can be a natural process of shedding old leaves.

-Your sweet pea plant might not be facing serious issue, but can be fatal if ignored.
+Your sweet pea plant might not face severe issues, but it can be fatal if ignored.

-In this write-up I’ll be discussing about each cause in details and simple steps to revive them.
-Before that let me quickly point out some key requirements of this flowering plant.
+In this write-up, I’ll discuss each cause in detail and simple steps to revive them.
+Before that, let me quickly point out some essential requirements of this flowering plant.

 Know Your Plant – Sweet Peas Plant

 This climbing annual flowering plant adds vintage appeal to your gardening space.
-Prominent for its fragrance and colourful blossoms, you can easily grow sweet peas plant indoors in a pot.
+Prominent for its fragrance and colorful blossoms, you can quickly grow sweet peas plant indoors in a pot.

-To produce bountiful of flowers that resembles fringed butterflies, you must provide adequate sunlight, well-drained soil, ideal temperature and sufficient moisture.
+To produce bountiful flowers that resemble fringed butterflies, you must provide adequate sunlight, well-drained soil, ideal temperature, and sufficient moisture.

-- Sunlight: full sun (6 hours of direct sunlight).
-Can also grow in partial shade.
+• Sunlight: full sun (6 hours of direct sunlight).
+It can also grow in partial shade.

-- Watering: 1 inch of water every week.
-In simple words, water the plant only when the growing soil is dry.
+• Watering: 1 inch of water every week. , water the plant only when the growing soil is dry.

-- Ideal temperature: Can grow in USDA zones 3 to 8.
-This plant can tolerate light frost, but can’t survive when the temperature is above 65F.
+• Ideal temperature: Can grow in USDA zones 3 to 8.
+This plant can tolerate light frost but can’t survive when temperatures exceed 65F.

-- Fertilizing: During growing season, fertilize with potassium rich fertilizers.
-You can also try blood meal.
+• Fertilizing: During the growing season, fertilize with potassium-rich fertilizers.
+You can also try a blood meal.
 (Also read about Bone meal)

-Providing right amount of essential elements is the key to grow healthy plants.
+Providing the correct essential elements is the key to growing healthy plants.

 Why Are My Sweet Pea Leaves Turning Yellow?

-Knowing essential elements for plant growth isn’t enough.
-You must maintain optimal quantity of these elements.
+There needs to be more than just knowing essential elements for plant growth.
+You must maintain the optimal quantity of these elements.

-When you fail to do so, plants sends flag signs like yellowing of leaves.
+When you fail to do so, plants send flag signs like the yellowing of leaves.

-Cause of yellowing could be excess watering, not watering enough, small container or over fertilizing.
-It could be anyone them or it could be a combination.
+The cause of yellowing could be excess watering, not watering enough, a small container, or over-fertilizing.
+It could be anyone, them, or it could be a combination.

-Gardeners who’re growing sweet peas in a container got to provide even watering and sufficient container to avoid root bound.
+Gardeners growing sweet peas in a container must provide even watering and sufficient containers to avoid root bound.

-1. Watering – Overwatering is one of the most common garden issue
+1. Watering – Overwatering is one of the most common garden issues

-Hardest part in a container gardening is even watering.
+The hardest part of container gardening is even watering.

-If you miss a day it might dries out too much or it could get excess water.
+If you miss a day, it might dry out too much or get excess water.
 In both cases, plant leaves may turn yellow.

-You can’t expect a plant to thrive or even grow without water.
-But, this doesn’t mean that you give too much moisture.
+You can only expect a plant to thrive or even grow with water.
+But you can still give more moisture.

 Overwatering

-Yellowing of leaves, stunted growth, a sign of root rotting and green algae over the top layer of the soil can be key indicators of excess watering.
+Yellowing of leaves, stunted growth, a sign of root rot, and green algae over the top layer of the soil can be critical indicators of excess watering.

 How to revive?

 First thing, make sure the potting soil is well-drained.
-Often clay soil lock moisture for longer time and you might keep watering without check the soil.
+Often, clay soil locks moisture for longer, and you might keep watering without checking the soil.

-If you’re growing sweet peas in a hanging basket or container, then ensure it has a drainage hole to let excess water out.
+If you’re growing sweet peas in a hanging basket or container, ensure it has a drainage hole to remove excess water.

 Stop watering and if needed move the plant to a better location that gets sufficient sunlight.